zoom/videosdk-web-helloworld/readme.md

 Use of this sample app is subject to our [Terms of Use](https://explore.zoom.us/en/video-sdk-terms/).

-The [Zoom Video SDK for web](https://developers.zoom.us/docs/video-sdk/web/) enables you to build custom video experiences on a webpage with Zoom's core technology through a highly optimized WebAssembly module.
+The [Zoom Video SDK for web](https://developers.zoom.us/docs/video-sdk/web/) enables you to build custom video experiences on a webpage with Zoom's core technology.

 ## Installation